 Donate in Alan's Honor

 Alan has graciously requested that visitors consider donating to sarcoma research in his honor.
 The Initiative uses at least 97% of donations to fund promising, peer-reviewed research studies.
 If you would like to help with a tax-deductible donation, please consider donating by check, as checks incur no processing fees.
+To donate securely online with a 4.9% processing fee, use the "donate now" button.

 Sign Alan's Guestbook